Mahmut Aslani earned his Ph.D. in Nuclear Technology from Ege University, on the thorium

 with Oak Ridge National Laboratory and Los Alamos National Laboratory.
 Ulrich graduated

-with a Ph.D. in Nuclear Engineering in December 2019 and is currently working as a
+with a Ph.D. om Nuclear Engineering in December of 2019, accepting a position as a

 Stephen Utlak, Ph.D.
 Student